 Salvador Sobral from Portugal ( ESC Kiev 2017) Photo: eurovisionlive

-Portugal’s entries have often been characterized by their strong connection to the country’s rich cultural heritage, with many songs featuring elements of traditional folk music, Fado, and Portuguese language lyrics.
-While this approach may not always resonate with the juries or audiences as much as more contemporary and commercial styles, it is an important part of Portugal’s cultural identity and an important contribution to the diversity of the competition.
+Portugal’s contributions to the contest reflect the country’s rich cultural heritage, often incorporating elements of traditional folk music, Fado and Portuguese language lyrics.
+While these entries may not always garner as much mainstream attention as more contemporary styles, they play a vital role in preserving and showcasing Portugal’s cultural identity on a global stage, contributing to the diversity and richness of the competition as a whole.

-The Eurovision Song Contest is a platform for artistic expression and cultural exchange, and it’s great to see countries like Portugal embracing the opportunity to showcase their unique musical traditions while also pushing the boundaries of what is possible in the contest.
+Ultimately, the Eurovision Song Contest serves as a platform for artistic expression and cultural exchange, and it’s inspiring to see countries like Portugal using this platform to showcase their unique musical heritage while also contributing to the ongoing evolution and diversity of the competition.

-The Eurovision Song Contest in Lisbon in 2018 was a wonderful experience for both Portugal and the rest of Europe.
-The country did a fantastic job hosting the event and showcasing its culture and hospitality to the world.
+The Eurovision Song Contest in Lisbon in 2018 was indeed a remarkable experience for both Portugal and the entire European community.
+Portugal’s hosting of the event was exemplary, as the country beautifully showcased its rich culture and warm hospitality to the world.

 Biggest successes